Analytical formula for the roots of the general complex cubic polynomial: Acknowledgments

 \section{Acknowledgments}

 I would like to thank, in particularly, Dalia Ibrahim for her support during the difficult moment to work this paper.
-Also, I wish to thank Josselin Garnier and R\'{e}gis Cottereau for their useful comments.
+Also, I wish to thank the reviewers of the first submission for their useful comments.